 How Paper Bags Fit Into the Eugene Disposable Bag Ban

 Everyone in Eugene was so hung up on plastic, that paper bags were never a consideration when talk of a ban first started.
 Even now there is no plan to ever call for a complete ban on paper bags.
-Paper is tricky though – the manufacturing process of paper bags release harmful greenhouse gases and depending on the composition of the paper (virgin material versus post-consumer waste) the so-called green traits can vary greatly.
+Paper is tricky though, the manufacturing process of paper bags releases harmful greenhouse gases, and depending on the composition of the paper (virgin material versus post-consumer waste) the so-called green traits can vary greatly.
 The big advantage of paper bags is that they are recyclable, and people actually recycle them, which helps offset some of the negatives surrounding the manufacturing process.

 Current Ban Proposal in Eugene Calls for a 5-cent Fee to be Levied on Paper Bags

 Paper bags cost more than plastic so whenever there is talk of banning plastic bags retailers get a little nervous.
 Banning plastic means shoppers may switch to paper, and while money would be saved by businesses that no longer must purchase plastic bags, that would not counterbalance the cost of the additional paper bags that would need to be purchased.

 Since paper bags tend to cost 5 to 10 cents more than plastic bags, the fee shoppers would pay per bag is designed to help stores stock extra paper bags.
 This paper bag fee solution is great because the cost of using paper bags is directly covered by the folks who use them.
 If the fee was not part of the arrangement, stores would be left with no choice but to increase prices to cover this additional cost.
 Increased prices could obviously turn off shoppers and hurt business.